FAQ ABOUT Applications

 What to do if by mistake I submitted an incomplete application?

 If by mistake you submitted an application that was not complete, we will get in contact with you to request the missing documents.
-This will be done before the 28th of February.

 The programme only offers scholarships to individuals; therefore, the economic support received for full-scholarship beneficiaries is meant to be enough for only one person.
 We cannot guarantee any extra support for other people, and all advisory and support documentation will be provided for you as an individual.